mateuszbuda/ALL-CNN/README.md

 ```

 I have found this network training highly unstable.
-You may need to run the training more a few times to achieve sub 10% error rate.
+You may need to run the training a few times to achieve sub 10% error rate.

 ## Testing